seattle-beach/weatherbus-web/README.txt

 * Push to the acceptance environment
   1. ./build acceptance
-  2. cf login
+  2. cf login, and select the seattle-beach org and the development space.
-  3. cf push weatherbus-web -b staticfile_buildpack
+  3. cf push